Kallang/kallang.github.io/_posts/2014-06-02-setting-up-openvpn.markdown

 logfile /var/log/pptpd.log
 {% endhighlight %}

-  The two DNS server will be used on each client, if it is not configured, it should be configured on each client. `logfile` will be used for PPTP service's logging, also you can comment `logwtmp` in `/etc/pptpd.conf` to disable logging.
+  The two DNS servers will be used on each client.
+If it is not configured, each client should setup one for itself. `logfile` will be used for PPTP service's logging, also you can comment `logwtmp` in `/etc/pptpd.conf` to disable logging.

 # 5. Restart PPTP service.
 {% highlight bash %}
 /etc/init.d/pptpd restart
 {% endhighlight %}

-  And now you can connect to the PPTP service from clients, but clients can not access the Internet as there are no routing rules.
+  And now you can connect to the PPTP service, but connected clients can not access the Internet as there are no routing rules.

 # 6. Enable IP forwarding by modifying `/etc/sysctl.conf`